6 signs your gums might be unhealthy

-We all like to think we take care of our teeth and gums.
+Majority of people like to think we take care of our teeth and gums, and want to practice good oral hygiene.
 Most brush their teeth morning and night and go for annual check-ups at the dentist.
-Some of us even floss.
+Some of us even floss for better teeth and gum health.

 But between the yearly visits to the dentist do we really know how healthy (or not) our mouths are?
 A toothache might prompt an emergency visit to the dental surgery, but a bit of redness in our gums or a spot of bad breath may go unnoticed.

-So to help you keep your mouth in tip-top condition, here are 6 of the warning signs to take heed of;
+To help you keep your mouth in tip-top condition, here are 6 warning signs, signalling unhealthy gums, to look out for.

 1. Red or swollen gums

-Healthy gums should be pink and firm to the touch, but in the early stages of gum disease (known as gingivitis), they can become red or swollen, even painful.
+Healthy gums should be pink and firm to the touch, but in the early stages of unhealthy gums or a worse gum disease (known as gingivitis), they can become red, swollen or, even painful.

 A build-up of plaque at the base of the tooth along the gum line is often to blame as the bacteria contained in the sticky residue sets up home, leading to irritation and infection.